 In the second chapter, “‘If you can read, you can code’: Online Educational Platforms,” I consider two online educational platforms, SkillCrush and Codecademy, reflecting on the kinds of literacy and student dispositions they facilitate.

-In the third chapter, “Coding Meetups and Literacy Sponsors,” I conduct participant-observer research of several meetups, including PSU’s Association of Women in Computing and Women Who Code, considering how these meetups function as literacy sponsors and spaces where rhetorical and critical literacies are practiced.
+In the third chapter, “Coding Meetups and Literacy Sponsors,” I conduct participant-observer research of several meetups, including Women Who Code and Write/Speak/Code, considering how these meetups function as literacy sponsors and spaces where rhetorical and critical literacies are practiced.

-In the fourth chapter, “Programming Bootcamps as Rhetorical Education,” I examine the in-person coding bootcamp as a site of literacy education and conduct participant-observer research of two bootcamps, GoBridge, Philly Tech Sistas, and Code for Her, coupled with interviews of organizers, instructors, and learners.
+In the fourth chapter, “Programming Bootcamps as Rhetorical Education,” I examine the in-person coding workshop and bootcamp as a site of literacy education and conduct participant-observer research of three workshops, GoBridge, Philly Tech Sistas, and Code for Her, coupled with interviews of organizers, instructors, and learners.

-In the fifth chapter, “Degrees and Digital Badges: Formal Sites of Programming Education,” I move to the university as a site of programming literacy, featuring interviews with Penn State faculty teaching introductory programming courses and an analysis of a micro-badge program on HTML accessibility.
+In the fifth chapter, “Degrees and Digital Badges: Formal Sites of Programming Education,” I move to the university as a site of programming literacy, and feature interviews with Penn State faculty teaching introductory programming courses and an analysis of a micro-badge program on HTML accessibility.

 Finally, my dissertation concludes by turning toward the writing classroom and the pedagogical implications for understanding programming as a literacy.